AdobeDocs/commerce-admin.en/help/b2b/install.md

 >
 >When installing Adobe Commerce B2B on cloud infrastructure, Adobe recommends that you deploy your Adobe Commerce application to an Integration or Staging environment before beginning.

-Adobe recommends working in a development branch when adding the B2B module to your project.
+Adobe recommends working in a development branch when adding the B2B extension to your project.
 If you do not have a branch, see [Create a branch for development](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/develop/cli-branches).
-When installing the B2B module, the `Magento_B2b` module name is automatically inserted in the `app/etc/config.php` file.
+When installing the B2B extension, the `Magento_B2b` extension name is automatically inserted in the `app/etc/config.php` file.
 There is no need to edit the file directly.

-**To install the B2B module**:
+**To install the B2B extension**:

 1. On your local workstation, change to your project directory.

 1. Create or check out a development branch.

-1. Add the B2B module to the `require` section of the `composer.json` file.
+1. Add the B2B extension to the `require` section of the `composer.json` file.

    ```bash
    composer require magento/extension-b2b --no-update